 Welcome to Chips Off the Old Block, a blog for family members—known and as yet unknown—who, I hope, will find this blog worth the reading.
 This is my attempt to permanently preserve precious family information that could easily get lost, destroyed, or forgotten.

-Please feel free to get in touch via chipsoff at gmail dot com.
+Please feel free to get in touch via chipsoff at protonmail dot com.
 It’s always interesting to make acquaintances, compare notes and trees, etc. Likewise, if anyone has anything to contribute or correct, please contact me.
 Accuracy is of paramount importance.
 I’d like to do as much honor as I can to the lives of those who came before us.
 If we don’t remember them, who will?